seanox/aspect-js/README.md

 CR: MVC: Omission of autofocus, since the use scrollIntoView can be too individual
 CR: DataSource Locales: As standard marked are at the beginning
 CR: Extension Uncapitalize: Adds a uncapitalize function to the String objects
+CR: Extension: Added Math.uniqueSerialId to create serial (U)UIDs
+CR: Extension: Optimization for using readonly meta objects for return values
+CR: Messages: Update to use constant key/value pairs
 CR: Build: Optimization of target 'changes'
 CR: Build: Additional compression via javascript-minifier.com